 Having to deal with plumbing leaks can be one of the most annoying things for a homeowner.
 Trying to ensure that there is no water damage to your property or valuables and trying to contact a licensed technician at the very last minute can be troublesome.
-At Art Plumbing, AC & Electric, we have a 24/7 emergency hotline that has you covered and our preventative maintenance program is also there to help you throughout the year.
+At Art Plumbing, Air Conditioning & Electric, we have a 24/7 emergency hotline that has you covered and our preventative maintenance program is also there to help you throughout the year.

 There are a few things that you should keep in mind when it comes to your household plumbing: